hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 ### Shrunken log2 foldchanges (LFC)

 Generally for NGS count data, there is a large dispersion associated with the LFC estimates for genes with low read counts, and these weakly expressed genes would be identified as differentially expressed due solely to this variation.
-To account for this issue and reduce false positives for lowly expressed genes, DESeq2 **shrinks the LFC estimates toward zero** when the information for a gene is low, which could include:
+To account for this issue and reduce false positives for lowly expressed genes, DESeq2 allows for the **shrinkage of the LFC estimates toward zero** when the information for a gene is low, which could include:

 - Low counts
 - High dispersion values